Tuesday, March 3, 2026

 An executive session was conducted by the Borough Council of the Borough of

-Gettysburg immediately following the adjournment of its monthly general business
+Gettysburg immediately following the adjournment of its monthly work session

 An executive session will be conducted by the Borough Council immediately following

-the adjournment of this evening’s monthly general business meeting consistent with
+the adjournment of this evening’s monthly general business public meeting consistent

-(1) to provide information and to discuss matters involving the employment, the terms
+purposes: (1) to provide information and to discuss matters involving the

 business which, if conducted in public, could lead to the disclosure of information or

-A motion to approve minutes of the Council Business Meeting of March 10, 2025,
+A motion to approve minutes of the Council Business Meeting of June 9, 2025, and

 VI.
 Public Comment (Restricted to Items on the Agenda)